Mark Saggers: Sporting career

-Saggers or Whanam as he is sometimes known as w played cricket as a specialist wicket-keeper for Cambridgeshire County Cricket Club through the 1980s; this included two list A cricket matches, although he averaged only 3.50 runs with the bat.
+Saggers, or Whanam as he is sometimes known, played cricket as a specialist wicket-keeper for Cambridgeshire County Cricket Club through the 1980s; this included two list A cricket matches, although he averaged only 3.50 runs with the bat.
 He also represented England at hockey.

 Broadcasting career

 Saggers began his broadcasting career at BBC Radio Cambridgeshire.
 He also worked occasionally for Clubcall, and according to Backpass, the retro football magazine (issue 39), once commentated for 45 minutes on Northampton Town v Cambridge United, sending the commentary to the Exeter City Clubcall line by mistake.
 He then joined BBC Radio Sport in 1989. and became a regular sporting voice on Radio 4's Today programme.
 He won a Sony Award for his reporting of the false start at the 1993 Grand National.

 In 1992, Saggers left the BBC to join Sky News as senior sports correspondent.
 He was perhaps best known to international audiences as the voice of the Premier League football highlights show.

 In 2001 Saggers returned to the BBC, presenting Sport on Five.

 He has commentated for Test Match Special.

-Saggers joined talkSPORT in June 2009.
+Saggers joined Talksport in June 2009.
 This followed the BBC declining to renew his contract and his reported deep rift with Radio 5 Live commentator Alan Green.
-He now presents talkSPORT’s Kick Off every weekday 7-10pm and two exclusive programmes on Sunday:

-Sunday Exclusive (1-3:30pm) and Full Time Phone-In (3:30-5pm).
-He presents with regular input from journalists and ex-footballers.